UCL-ARC/Mutein/Documents/yamlmake.md

 ### action

 An `action` executes commands that process your data files.
 The required fields of an action are `name`, `input`, `output` and `shell`.
+The name field is required and must not contain any spaces or special characters as it forms the basis for various log filenames and GridEngine job names.

-The input field specifies a list of one or more files that must be present in order for the action to be runnable.
-The output field specifies a list of all the output file the action is guaranteed to create.
+The input field specifies one or more files that must be present in order for the action to be runnable.
+The output field specifies all the output files the action is guaranteed to create.
 If any have not been created by the time the action completes YAMLmake therefore assumes the action has failed and acts accordingly.
 The action will also not run if it looks like the output files have already been created and no input file has changed since then.
 The shell field contains the bash command that actually carries out the action using placeholders to insert the paths of the required input and output files.

-In their simplest form the input and output fields can contain a single string each specifying an input and output file path respectively, referred to by the placeholders `{%input}` and `{%output}` in the shell command.
-However input and/or output can also be an arbitrary hierachy of fields containing any number of named file paths.
-As a simple example, supposed there are two input files and two output files which all need unique variable names:
+The input and/or output fields can contain one or more simple named subfields, or be an arbitrary hierachy of fields containing lists and dictionaries with any number of named file paths.
+As a simple example, supposed there are two input files and two output files:

 ```
 - action: